emilydolson/CSE-431-FS-22/syllabus.md

 ## Course delivery format:

-This course will be delivered online for at least the first three weeks of the semester.
-We will re-evaluate after that time.

 Synchronous meetings will be provided, but students are also allowed to take the course in an asynchronous format.
 We will use the following platforms:
 - Course website as an index for all course materials
 - [Gradescope](https://www.gradescope.com) for homework assignments